Where do you ship from? How long does shipping take?

 My tracking number shows no progress, why is that?

-Shipments outside Canada and the USA generally cannot ship with tracking due to very high costs.
+Shipments to International destinations generally cannot ship with tracking due to very high costs.
 However, when we ship a package, you will receive an email notice which APPEARS to be a tracking number - but it actually only indicates that the package has been shipped.
 It is not really a tracking number.

 The AeroPress kit comes with a funnel.
 What's it for?